Continuing Studies Programs

 Osher Lifelong Learning Institute (OLLI) at Duke

 OLLI at Duke began in 1977 as the Duke Institute for Learning in Retirement.
 Since 2004 the membership organization has been a member of the Osher Lifelong Learning Network, a group of more than 120 institutes across the country dedicated to meeting the needs of older learners and extending the demographic served by traditional universities.
-OLLI sponsors noncredit course offerings in the fall, winter, and spring as well as fall and spring retreats, language tables, reading groups, film and lecture series, and volunteer opportunities.
+OLLI sponsors noncredit course offerings in the fall, winter, and spring as well as special interest groups and volunteer opportunities.